intercom-dds/ic-idl/README.md

 - Variadic macros are not supported.
 - \_Pragma is not supported.
 - IDL keywords cannot be used in preprocessor directives.
-- Diagnostics may emit labels that are incorrectly placed.
+- Diagnostics may emit labels that are incorrectly placed, especially for multi-label diagnostics.
 - All diagnostics are treated as errors, even if they are warnings.
-- `valuetype`s are parsed but not type checkad and emitted.
+- `valuetype`s are parsed but not resolved or emitted.
+- Preprocessor errors are not displayed.
+- Expressions are not type checked.
+- The Python backend has not been updated and will still generate code that targets InterCOM DDS.